usagimaru/FloatingSwitch/README.md

 # Usage

 1. Install a custom view on Interface Builder.
-2. Assign the custom view class as `FloatingSwitch`.
+2. Assign the custom view class as `FloatingSwitchView`.
 3. Set an appropriate layouts.
 In the default implementation of FloatingSwitch, the width follows the intrinsic size.
 4. Set segments with `setSegments(with:)` method.
 5. Set `target` and `action`.
 Then you can catch control events when users switch segments.